 Shawn studied carbon and nitrogen mineralization in soils along our Sacramento River restoration age sequence.
 He presented his work at ESA in August 2014 and is now working for FoLAR, the Friends of the LA River, as a policy analyst.

 COLLEEN FISHER '14

 Colleen's project, funded by a Clare Booth Luce Scholarship, was to measure the role of fine roots and litterfall in N cycling.
-She presented her work at ESA in August 2014 and is headed to Cal Poly Pomona's Regenerative Studies program this fall.
+She presented her work at ESA in August 2014 and after graduation enrolled in Cal Poly Pomona's Regenerative Studies program.

 MAILE PUJALET '14

-Maile's research experience ranges from investigating the gonorrhea pathogen to extracting soil cores in riparian forests.
+Maile's research experience ranged from investigating the gonorrhea pathogen to extracting soil cores in riparian forests.
 For our bibliographic survey, she read more than 175 peer-reviewed journal articles on invasive species!